kortney-lee/wihy_app/USER_QUERY_DISPLAY_IMPLEMENTATION.md

 Coca-Cola Classic is a carbonated soft drink...
 ```
-❌ Users don't know what was scanned
+[X] Users don't know what was scanned

 ### After
 ```